lcsirmaz/minitip/README.md

     Save the commands to the history file .minitip (y/n)? n PROMPT>

-Accepted flags and return values are:
+Accepted flags and exit values are:

 | Flag  | meaning  |
 |:------|:-----|